cristobaldupuis/growth-os/README.md

 - **Signal AI pre-populated context** — opens with a live read of your portfolio so the first debate starts from something real
 - **Toast notifications** — all native browser alerts replaced with in-app slide-up toasts
 - **Restore backup modal** — destructive action now requires an in-app confirmation with full details of what will be overwritten
+- **Weekly standup mode** — guided weekly review modal that auto-surfaces stalled experiments and missing post-mortems, with a quick status log across all running initiatives

 ---